chef/chef-web-docs/chef_master/source/ctl_chef_client.rst

 * Should only be enabled for environments that require FIPS 140-2 compliance
 * May not be enabled for any version of the chef-client earlier than 12.8

+Changed in Chef server 12.13 to expose FIPS runtime flag on RHEL.
+New in Chef Client 12.8, support for OpenSSL validation of FIPS.

 .. end_tag

-Changed in Chef server 12.13 to expose FIPS runtime flag on RHEL.

 **Bootstrap a node using FIPS**